Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - EBS

 **Explanation:**
-"EC2" is incorrect; EC2 quotas relate to instances, volumes, IPs.
+EC2 is incorrect; EC2 quotas relate to instances, volumes, IPs.
-"S3 Glacier" is incorrect; quotas are not prominently displayed here.
+S3 Glacier is incorrect; quotas are not prominently displayed here.
-"S3" is correct.
+S3 is correct.
 S3 provides service quotas for buckets, objects, requests, and lifecycle operations.
-"EBS" is incorrect; quotas relate to volumes, snapshots, and IOPS.
+EBS is incorrect; quotas relate to volumes, snapshots, and IOPS.

 ---